How You Can Help Your Student

 Students enter college at a variety of stages in their major and career development.
 Some know exactly what they want to be and how to get there, but many students have unanswered questions and are not sure which major fits them best.
 All academic majors allow students to develop transferable skills that are sought after by employers.
 However, it is important for students to choose a major that is a good fit with their interests and skills because ‘hot’ majors may not lead to success if they are not a good match.
 The most important element in determining a choice of major should be the student's interest in and ability to do well in the field.
 The Career and Professional Success team helps students engage in making well-informed decisions and gain perspective about the career development process.
 In addition to meeting with one of our career advisors, students may also research majors and career options by visiting: Exploring UNH Majors, Potential Careers and Buzzfile pages.

-Each semester, CaPS sponsors a variety of career events ranging from information sessions, career panels, Resume Review Day and Mock Interview Day, and semi-annual career fairs (with over 225 employers attending each semester).
+Each semester, CaPS sponsors a variety of career events ranging from information sessions, career panels, Resume Review Day, and semi-annual career fairs (with over 225 employers attending each semester).
 These events provide students an opportunity to learn more about companies through one-on-one encounters with employers.
 Many of our students make valuable first contacts with staff and recruiters at our events.
 For a full listing of the career events we offer, please refer to our Career Events page.